 Fund II SBIC was organized as a limited partnership under the laws of the state of North Carolina on August 26, 2002, and received its license from the SBA in 2003 to operate as an SBIC under the SBA Act.
 The principals of Fund II SBIC sought an SBIC license in order to give Fund II SBIC access to attractive fixed-rate SBA guaranteed debentures.
-Fund II SBIC was organized to make mezzanine investments, primarily in later-state, middle-market companies located in the southeastern and middle-Atlantic regions of the United States.
+Fund II SBIC was organized to make mezzanine investments, primarily in laterstate, middle-market companies located in the southeastern and middle-Atlantic regions of the United States.
 As a licensed SBIC, Fund II SBIC has issued fixed low-interest, long-term debentures that are guaranteed by the SBA, securitized, and ultimately sold in the capital markets.

 On September 20, 2013, Fund II SBIC filed its registration statement on Form N-5 with the Commission, as a co-registrant with the Company on its registration statement on Form N-2.
-As a result of the IPO and a series of transactions (the "Formation Transactions"), Fund II SBIC could be deemed to fail to meet the requirements for exclusion from the definition of an investment company set forth in (1) Section 3(c)(1) by reason of subparagraph (A) of Section 3(c)(1); and (2) Section 3(c)(7) by virtue of its failure to qualify as a "qualified purchaser" within the meaning of Section 2(a)(51) by virtue of Rule 2a51-3(a) of the 1940 Act, as the Company could be deemed to have been formed for the purpose of investing in Fund II SBIC.
+As a result of the IPO and a series of transactions (the "Formation Transactions"), Fund II SBIC could be deemed to fail to meet the requirements for exclusion from the definition of an investment company set forth in (1) Section 3(c)(1) by reason of subparagraph (A) of Section 3(c)(1); and (2) Section 3(c)(7) by virtue of the Company's failure to qualify as a "qualified purchaser" within the meaning of Section 2(a)(51) by virtue of Rule 2a51-3(a) of the 1940 Act, as the Company could be deemed to have been formed for the purpose of investing in Fund II SBIC.
 Accordingly, on September 24, 2013, Fund II SBIC filed an election to be regulated as a BDC within the meaning of Section 2(a)(48) of the 1940 Act on Form N-54A under the 1940 Act in connection with the effectiveness of its registration statement on Form N-5.
-On September 24, 2013, Fund II SBIC filed a registration statement on Form 8-A to register its common stock under Section 12 of the Exchange Act.
+On September 24, 2013, Fund II SBIC filed a registration statement on Form N-5.
+On September 24, 2013, Fund II SBIC filed a registration statement on Form N-5.
+Negret its common stock under Section 12 of the Exchange Act.
 Accordingly, Fund II SBIC is subject to the periodic reporting requirements under Section 13(a) of the Exchange Act.